NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 The MakeBooking model contains the setup:

-- user: name of the requested user.
-- name: name for the booking(automatically assigned the requested user).
+- user: the individual creating the booking.
 - email: email for the booking.
 - phone: phone for the booking.
 - date: date of the booking.